angristan/awesome-stars/README.md

 - [RedisJSON/RedisJSON](https://github.com/RedisJSON/RedisJSON) - RedisJSON - a JSON data type for Redis
 - [Sh4d1/aoc2021](https://github.com/Sh4d1/aoc2021) -
 - [gobanos/cargo-aoc](https://github.com/gobanos/cargo-aoc) -
-- [Qovery/engine](https://github.com/Qovery/engine) - Deploy your apps on any Cloud provider in just a few seconds
+- [Qovery/engine](https://github.com/Qovery/engine) - The simplest way to deploy your apps on any cloud provider
 - [spikecodes/libreddit](https://github.com/spikecodes/libreddit) - Private front-end for Reddit
 - [AppFlowy-IO/appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [LemmyNet/lemmy](https://github.com/LemmyNet/lemmy) - 🐀 Building a federated link aggregator in rust